Software Tour

 Joint material models are used in conjunction with joint elements to fully define the properties for linear, nonlinear and seismic isolator joints.

-• Nonlinear joint models include elasto-plastic uniform tension and compression with isotropic hardening, elasto-plastic general with isotropic hardening, smooth contact, frictional contact, nonlinear user-defined, and others.
+• Nonlinear joint models include elasto-plastic uniform tension and compression with isotropic hardening, elasto-plastic general with isotropic hardening, smooth contact, frictional contact, nonlinear user-defined, matrix properties, and others.

 • Seismic isolator joint models include viscous dampers (Kelvin and Four Parameter Solid), lead rubber bearings with plastic yield and biaxial hysteretic behaviour, friction pendulum system with pressure and velocity dependent friction coefficient and biaxial hysteretic behaviour, and others.